 Pillar I: “Know” Your Weapon

-Sensei made it clear from the beginning.
+Sensei made it clear from the start.
 At the root of weapons study lies the special relationship that exists between man, and the world of objects.
 Studying a weapon rekindles this relationship.

+"Everything is a weapon.
 Wherever you are, whatever you have, know how to use it in every conceivable way."

 Understanding this, and making it your reality are not necessarily the same.

 "Understanding means talk, and has no substance!" he would say.
-Take fire..."There is a world of
+“Take fire.
+There is a world of

 difference between understanding it on a philosophical basis, and knowing it on a practical basis.
 Anyone can "understand" fire by observing a burning match.
 But no amount of learning, study, or

 observation can give the practical understanding that holding your hand over a flame will.
 It is the

 kicks, and dazzling combinations.
 Then, they master the "philosophy" of fighting.
 Thereafter, so

 long as they fight on a philosophical basis, they are successful.
 However, philosophy means nothing on the street.
 Beautiful sidekicks and dazzling combinations will not even slow an opponent who

 Pillar I is to know your weapon.
 Select a weapon.
 Then make it part of you.
 If you sense

 Pillar II: In the End, Everything is a Weapon

 "Remember, everything is a weapon...," Master Archibeque spoke, eyes darting toward the

-handkerchief as he wiped sweat from his
+handkerchief as he wiped sweat from his brow.

-forehead.
 On that sultry August afternoon, we had already finished an exhilarating warmup.
 Showing defenses, he ordered I attack with the mid-sized stick.
 As

 I did, he flared the handkerchief, parachuting it over my head.
 While I struggled to regain my bearings, he grabbed the corners of the handkerchief and launched a front choke, driving me to the ground.

-"My computer's working!" laughed Sensei as I bounced in the dust.
+"My computer's working!" laughed Archie as I bounced in the dust.
 I attacked again, coming for the

 top of his head.
 He blocked upward, using the handkerchief as a snare against my stick.
 Suddenly, the snare snapped outward, launching my stick into space.
 We continued for hours.

 I attacked with a knife, and then a sword.
 He responded by snagging me, strangling me, smothering

-Sometimes, he did the same with other common objects.
+Sometimes, he did the likewise with other common objects.
 One autumn, we snacked on nuts while watching TV.
 He reached over, took an acorn, a pecan, a brazil nut, and a walnut.
 For over two

 hours, he showed how each could be employed in unique nerve attacks against incoming aggressors.
-Each held its secret.
+Each held its secrets.
 What worked for the walnut did not necessarily work for the acorn.
 What one

 lacked in maneuverability, it gained in hardness.
 The brazil nut may have been awkward, but its shape allowed for nerve crushing attacks not available to the rounded shapes.
 They almost seemed

 to have been designed by a gifted craftsman, giving each its strengths, and each its limitations.